stencila/dockta/example/example.md

 #### Motivation

-We encourage you to have a look at the above courses but the idea behind Dockter is that you don't need to master Docker.
-Dockter does most of the things for you in order to set up a reproducible research environment.
+We encourage you to have a look at the above courses but the idea behind Dockta is that you don't need to master Docker.
+Dockta does most of the things for you in order to set up a reproducible research environment.

-Dockter is a tool to make it easier for researchers to create reproducible research environments.
+Dockta is a tool to make it easier for researchers to create reproducible research environments.
 It generates a Docker image for a research project based on the source code in it.
 That means that you don’t need to learn a new file format (`Dockerfiles`) to create Docker images.
-Dockter makes it also easy to track dependencies and update the image when they change.
+Dockta makes it also easy to track dependencies and update the image when they change.

-In addition, Dockter manages the image building process to better fit your everyday workflow (determines package system dependencies, manages builds) and generates JSON-LD meta-data describing the image (from which citations etc can be generated).
+In addition, Dockta manages the image building process to better fit your everyday workflow (determines package system dependencies, manages builds) and generates JSON-LD meta-data describing the image (from which citations etc can be generated).

-You can manually edit the files which Dockter generates so that the containers build of it exactly suit your project.
+You can manually edit the files which Dockta generates so that the containers build of it exactly suit your project.

 #### 1. Install

-a) Download the latest stable binary package (ready to run) [for your operating system](https://github.com/stencila/dockter/releases):
+a) Download the latest stable binary package (ready to run) [for your operating system](https://github.com/stencila/dockta/releases):

-b) Copy the binary file into the folder where you would like Dockter to be (eg. `Applications` on your Mac OS, or `Program Files` on Windows).
+b) Copy the binary file into the folder where you would like Dockta to be (eg. `Applications` on your Mac OS, or `Program Files` on Windows).

-c) Once the file is downloaded, rename it to `dockter`  Dockter is a command line tool (at least for now) so you need to interact with it through the terminal (on Windows it will be Power Shell).
+c) Once the file is downloaded, rename it to `dockta`.
+Dockta is a command line tool (at least for now) so you need to interact with it through the terminal (on Windows it will be Power Shell).

 **Basic use**

 ```
-  dockter compile [folder] [format]  Compile a project to a software environment
+  dockta compile [folder] [format]  Compile a project to a software environment
-  dockter build [folder]             Build a Docker image for project
+  dockta build [folder]             Build a Docker image for project
-  dockter execute [folder] [format]  Execute a project
+  dockta execute [folder] [format]  Execute a project
 ```

-#### 2. Dockter for R
+#### 2. Dockta for R

-Dockter can create a software environment file which reflects the requirements to run the project written in R.
+Dockta can create a software environment file which reflects the requirements to run the project written in R.
 The software environment file is a file in `JSON` or `yaml` format with comprehensive meta data about the project.
-Dockter parses the folder with the R project for `R` and `Rmd` files and extracts the relevant information.
+Dockta parses the folder with the R project for `R` and `Rmd` files and extracts the relevant information.

  * For each R package installed or loaded, the meta data is retrieved from [CRAN](http://crandb.r-pkg.org).
     - The packages must be installed and loaded using the standard R command syntax: `install.packages()` and `library()`.
-If the R source code includes a non-standard syntax, for example to load a number of packages in one go using `lapply()`, Dockter will not be able to recognize it and the information about the required packages will not be recorded.
+If the R source code includes a non-standard syntax, for example to load a number of packages in one go using `lapply()`, Dockta will not be able to recognize it and the information about the required packages will not be recorded.
  * System dependencies for each package are obtained from [R-Hub](https://sysreqs.r-hub.io/pkg/xml2).
  * Meta data about the authors, title, abstract and so on.

-#### 3. Dockter for Python
+#### 3. Dockta for Python

-Dockter can create a software environment file which reflects the requirements to run the project written in Python.
+Dockta can create a software environment file which reflects the requirements to run the project written in Python.
 The software environment file is a file in `JSON` or `yaml` format with comprehensive meta data about the project.
-Dockter parses the folder with the Python project for `py` files and extracts the relevant information.
+Dockta parses the folder with the Python project for `py` files and extracts the relevant information.

 #### 4. Examples